Increasing Safe and Reliable Water Supplies

 Our efforts touch on every aspect of promoting water reuse to make it fit for purpose.

 Since its founding in 1990, WateReuse has advocated for policies, laws and funding at the state and federal level to increase the practice of recycling water.
-Our national office leads the advocacy efforts with the U.S. Congress and federal agencies, including the Bureau of Land Reclamation and the U.S. Environmental Protection Agency.
+Our national office leads the advocacy efforts with the U.S. Congress and federal agencies, including the Bureau of Reclamation and the U.S. Environmental Protection Agency.
 Seven state sections work with state lawmakers and regulatory agencies to advance state policies on water reuse.

 During the last two decades, WateReuse has conducted more than $60 million in research to solve real-world problems that may be barriers to expanding water reuse here and around the world.
 The research has been used to increase protection for human health and the environment, improve operational efficiency of water treatment facilities, and boost public acceptance of recycling water.